Gunel99/FerrumCapitalTasks/README.md

 Answer:
     Scope defines the accessibility of variables.
 In javascript, there are 3 types of scope: block scope, global scope, function scope.
 Previously there were 2 scopes: global and function.
     When 'let' and 'const' keywords begin to use with ES6, so, a block scope ocurred.
-I show more detail about the scope with codes.
+I show more detail about the scope with codes